 So I guess I’ve been pulled through my life by a relentless curiosity, collecting stories not shoes along the way (which is lucky, given the luggage restrictions on flights).
 Some of them find their way into my work.
 Some of them just inspire me.

 My first novel, The Sunday Girl, came out in September 2018.
 In Australia it became a bestseller, being described by The Daily Telegraph as ‘a gripping psychological thriller’, by Good Reading as ‘exciting, irresistible, and real’ and by The Herald Sun as a worthy new member of ‘the Girls Club of psychological thrillers’.
 It was also voted by readers as one of Better Reading’s Top 100.
-The Sunday Girl came out in the UK in April 2019, with more news soon… My second novel, The Strangers We Know, is a psychological thriller based in London and is out in December 2019.
+The Sunday Girl came out in the UK in April 2019 and comes out in the US via Sourcebooks in mid 2020.

 PS.
 If you can’t figure out how to navigate this site, scroll up and look to your right.
 There is a white Rubik’s cube.
 Click on it.
 Voilà.